Thai potters work to keep ancient tradition alive

 "They're very popular with hairdressing shops," Pimpan said.
 "Hairdressers like to have a fairy standing in front of their shop, welcoming customers."

-The One Tambon One Product OTOP.L scheme, which began in 2001, promotes local handicrafts at grassroots level and co-operates with villagers to help promote and sell their goods at national and international levels.
+The One Tambon One Product (OTOP) scheme, which began in 2001, promotes local handicrafts at grassroots level and co-operates with villagers to help promote and sell their goods at national and international levels.

 It has proved a boon for Nong Sanoe, a village in the rice-growing province of Nakhon Ratchasima.